Branka u Opavy

 Branka u Opavy is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,100 inhabitants.

 Geography

 Branka u Opavy is located about 5 km south of Opava and 24 km west of Ostrava.
 The northern part of the municipality lies in the Opava Hilly Land and the southern part lies in the Nízký Jeseník range.
 The highest point is at 411 m above sea level.
 The Moravice River flows through the municipality.

 History

 The first written mention of Branka u Opavy is from 1257, when it was part of the Hradec estate.

 Transport

-The I/57 road from Opava to Nový Jičín passes through the municipality.
+The I/57 road from Opava to Nový Jičín runs through the municipality.

 Branka u Opavy is located on a short railway line of local importance from Opava to Hradec nad Moravicí.